 The inside margins of the foliage have spikes on adjacent sides – making the leaves look like open jaws of an animal.

-The foliage is unique with triangular leaves growing in cross-section, perpendicular to each other.
+The foliage is unique, with triangular leaves growing in cross-sections perpendicular to each other.

 It is no wonder the plant is a collector’s item and fairly famous among plant lovers all around.

 Faucaria Tigrina (Tiger Jaws) Care

 Size & Growth